Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

   <img height="400" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Vanilla-Policy-Gradient/img/training_graph.gif">
 </p>

+The model was trained over a large number of steps per epoch to stablize learning because of the sudden drops in performance that effect basic policy gradient methods.
+The training graph is still fairly eratic due to random nature of action samlpling within the agent.

 ## Results
-By training the model over 1000 epochs with 4000 steps per epoch the agent was able to substantially improve its average reward nearly to the maximum obtainable reward.
-The agent also almost consistently made it to the maximum time step allowed inside the environment within 100 epochs.

 <p align="center">
   <img height="300", width="460" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Vanilla-Policy-Gradient/img/trained.gif">
 </p>

-  ` `
+By training the model over 1000 epochs with 4000 steps per epoch the agent was able to substantially improve its average reward nearly to the maximum obtainable reward.
+The agent also almost consistently made it to the maximum time step allowed inside the environment within 100 epochs.

 ## Sources

 ### Articles